-The best gaming monitors on the market aren't simply amazing-looking displays, they're optimized for PC and console gamers alike thanks to the wide range of features on offer.
+The best gaming monitor on the market isn't simply going to be an amazing-looking display, it'll be optimized for PC and console gamers alike thanks to the wide range of features on offer.

 It’s hard not to be impressed by the LG UltraGear 38GN950.
 If you’re looking for the ultimate gaming monitor, this is certainly the one to beat, with a 144Hz refresh rate that can be easily overclocked to 160Hz, 1ms response time, spectacular image quality, and many other gaming features like G-Sync, an ultra-wide aspect ratio and DisplayHDR 600.
 If you’re serious about gaming and want lots of screen real estate, then this is the best gaming monitor to get – if you can afford it, that is.

 The best gaming monitors typically fall into two camps: fast refresh rate or high resolution.
 But, they almost never do both.
 With the Samsung Odyssey, that’s not the case.
 It manages to pack 1440p resolution in the same display as a 240Hz refresh rate as well as excellent HDR, making this an ideal choice for any gamer that likes to play Esports one day and jump into an immersive open-world game the next.
 It’s not perfect as it does take some work getting it up and running, but the Samsung Odyssey G7 is an ideal choice for gamers who have some variety in their gaming libraries.